oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 Dynamic property names may be reused in different transformation sequences passed to `concat`.

 ::: example
-Example ##ex: to get the best-selling product per country with sub-totals for every country, the partial results of a transformation sequence and a `groupby` transformation are concatenated:
+Example ##ex_bestselling: to get the best-selling product per country with sub-totals for every country, the partial results of a transformation sequence and a `groupby` transformation are concatenated:
 ```
 GET /service/Sales?$apply=concat(
                      groupby((Customer/Country,Product/Name),